Warning! This superhero monologue will kick start your blog and if your lucky, you might even get super powers.

 Self-promotion is one of the most ambivalent topics when it comes to blogging, it’s essentially the equivalent of selling your soul for rock and roll.
 However, if you want to catapult your blog to the masses, you are going to need copious amounts of it.

-Promotion is king when you are starting out, so if you don’t know how, check out my previous post where I talk about how I self promote.
+Promotion is king when you start your blog, so if you don’t know how, check out my previous post where I talk about how I self promote.
 (Ironically, like this.)

 You might have to work overtime to promote your blog at first.
 It will be difficult and tiring, but if blogging is what you want to do – try looking at it like a part-time job.
 This endeavor is for you, so invest time and effort and it will pay massive dividends – or not.
 Most likely it wont, but, at the very least it can and will help others, so give it the ol’ college try, or if college wasn’t your thing, pretend your blog is that beautiful, flowing girl/guy at the mall that you have been wanting to ask out for a while.
 (Now who’s motivated?)